Eberechi Eze

+A product of numerous English academies, Eze began his senior career with Queens Park Rangers in 2016.
+His breakthrough came in the 2019–20 season, in which he scored 14 goals and was named the club's Player of the Year.
+He was subsequently signed by Crystal Palace for £17 million.
+He went on to make over 150 appearances for the club, as well as scoring the only goal in the 2025 FA Cup final to win the club's first ever major trophy, as well as winning the 2025 FA Community Shield, before he was signed by Arsenal for £67.5 million.

+A former England youth international, Eze made his senior debut in 2023, and later represented his country at UEFA Euro 2024.

 Early life

-Eze was born in Greenwich, Greater London to Nigerian parents.
+Eberechi Oluchi Eze was born on 29 June 1998 in Greenwich, Greater London, to Igbo Nigerian parents.
 Growing up, he reflected on his life, saying: "There are the nice parts [of Greenwich] and the not so nice parts.
 I grew up in a not so nice part.
-It wasn’t the easiest life and you don’t have as much as other kids around you.
-The first place we’d go after school is to the cage.
-We’d stay there till our parents called us in, not eating, playing all day and night.
-There wasn’t really anything else to do.
-But that’s where the love comes from.
-[At the time], you don’t realise it’s actually how you’re learning your trade."
-Growing up, his footballing idol was Ronaldinho.
+It wasn't the easiest life and you don't have as much as other kids around you.
+The first place we'd go after school is to the cage.
+We'd stay there till our parents called us in, not eating, playing all day and night.
+There wasn't really anything else to do.
+But that's where the love comes from.
+[At the time], you don't realise it's actually how you're learning your trade."
 Eze then met Bright Osayi-Samuel, his teammate during his time at Queens Park Rangers, at secondary school and played football together at the same district team.

 Eze started his football career at Arsenal before being released when he was thirteen and then went on to join Fulham and Reading.
-Eze then appeared as a youth player at Millwall, where he signed a two–year scholarship with the club.
-Eze quickly progressed both the U18 side and the reserve side.
+Eze then appeared as a youth player at Millwall, where he signed a two-year scholarship with the club.
+Eze quickly progressed through the under-18 and reserve teams.
 It was announced in April 2016 that Eze would be leaving Millwall at the end of the 2015–16 season after not being offered a professional contract.